projectara/greybus-spec/source/special.rst

 The SVC has direct control over and responsibility for the Endo, including detecting when modules are present, configuring the
-|unipro| switch, powering module Interfaces, and attaching and
+|unipro| switch, powering module Interfaces, providing the frame-time
-detaching modules.
+and attaching and detaching modules.
 The AP Module controls the Endo through operations sent over the SVC connection.
 And the SVC informs the AP Module about Endo events (such as the presence of a new module, or notification of changing power conditions).

 Conceptually, the operations in the Greybus SVC Protocol are: